Mathematics and Statistics

 • On Friday until 14:00, each group presents their progress and recommended routes forward.

 • After the meeting, appropriate deliverables from the week will be made available to the organisation; traditionally this has been a technical report summarising the week’s work.
-Examples of past reports can be found in the
+Examples of past reports can be found in Mathematics in Industry Reports.

 Registration: